CenturyLink and Jazz Join with STEM Utah to Honor Students for Innovation Awards

 Read the complete rules and regulations here.

 Lynae Herndon is an 8th grader at Beehive Science & Technology Academy.
-She was selected as the first CenturyLink STEM Excellence award for her aptitude in Math this past year.
+She was selected as the first CenturyLink STEM Excellence award for her aptitude in Math.

 *STEM and STEM-related areas can include math, any sciences (e.g., earth, computer, biology, chemistry, environmental) pre-engineering and technology).
 Reading scores and grades can be taken into account for elementary student nominees.